code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 ```

 Remember that when modifying mesh or restart file selections, the matching
-values have already been read and assigned to `domain` at this point,
+values have already been read and assigned to `domain` at this point, so the
-so the matching `domain` entries should be modified directly, instead
+matching `domain` entries should be modified directly, instead of modifying the
-of modifying the XML file.
+XML file.

-Also when reading or writing a setup XML file, the path to that file
+Also when reading or writing a setup XML file, the path to that file should
-should simply be `setup.xml` or `domain.param`, as this function is
+simply be `setup.xml` or `domain.param`, as this function is called directly
-called directly from the execution directory, and should not modify
-the upstream setup.
+from the execution directory, and should not modify the upstream setup.

-In the STUDYMANAGER XML file, `<prepro>` can then simply be replaced with
+In the SMGR XML file, `<prepro>` can then simply be replaced with `<kw_args>`.
-`<kw_args>`.
-Only the `args` attribute is used, so other attributes
+Only the `args` attribute is used, so other attributes (`label` and `status`)
-(`label` and `status`) can be removed.
-Also, the `-c` or `--case` arguments
+can be removed.
+Also, the `-c` or `--case` arguments commonly used to indicate
-commonly used to indicate the matching case are not necessary anymore.
+the matching case are not necessary anymore.

-Note also that using the `<notebook>` and `<parametric>` tags is simpler
+Note also that using the `<notebook>` and `<parametric>` tags is simpler for
-for notebook values or options already handled by the `cs_parametric_setup.py`
+notebook values or options already handled by the `cs_parametric_setup.py`
 script, as they require no intervention in `cs_user_scripts.py`.
-As usual, the approaches can be mixed, so as to minimize the size of
-the user scripts.
+As usual, the
+approaches can be mixed, so as to minimize the size of the user scripts.